 How to make super-observations#

-Super-observations are data to be assimilated which are built from a set of more numerous data.
-Super-observations can be averages, medians or other combinations of these “raw” data.
+Super-observations are data built for assimilation by aggregating a larger set of raw measurements.
+They can be averages, medians, or other combinations of the raw data.

-Making super-observations is a way to reduce the number of data to assimilate while keeping a relevant amount of information and, potentially, avoiding the assimilation of incompatible information or of redundant information.
+Building super-observations reduces the number of data points to assimilate while preserving relevant information and, potentially, avoiding the assimilation of incompatible or redundant measurements.

-The computation of super-observations is not included as such in the CIF as it requires to be carefully thought out for each case.
+The computation of super-observations is not handled directly by the CIF, as it must be carefully designed for each case.

-Nevertheless, following the main steps described here ensures an optimal use of the CIF’s capacities and a good consistency in the various studies.
+However, following the main steps described here ensures optimal use of the CIF’s capabilities and consistency across studies.

 1. Run a forward simulation with the so-called raw data.#